robfiras/loco-mujoco/docs/source/loco_mujoco.installation.rst

         use any newer version of MuJoCo!
 Just install it after installing LocoMuJoCo.

 .. note::
-        If you want to run the **MyoSuiteHumanoid** environment, you need to upgrade Mujoco to 3.2.2 and dm_control to 1.0.22 *after* installing this package and downloading the datasets!
+        If you want to run the **MyoSkeleton** environment, you need to additionally run ``loco-mujoco-myomodel-init`` to accept the license and download the model.
+Finally, you need to upgrade Mujoco to 3.2.2 and dm_control to 1.0.22 *after* installing this package and downloading the datasets!

 Download the Datasets
 ---------------------